Marc Brown (author)

-Marc Tolon Brown (born November 25, 1946) is an American illustrator and children's book author best known for writing and illustrating the Arthur book series, which was later adapted into an animated TV series that aired on PBS Kids.
+Marc Tolon Brown (born November 25, 1946) is an American illustrator and children's book author best known for writing and illustrating the Arthur book series, which was later adapted into an animated TV series that aired on PBS Kids and other country channels.

 Early life and education

 Marc Brown was raised in Erie, Pennsylvania, where his father worked on the railroad.
-He grew up with three younger sisters.
-As a child, Brown had a close relationship with his Grandma Thora who passionately encouraged him to pursue art from a young age, and captivated him with made-up stories stories (including scary tales told without her false teeth).
+He grew up with his three younger sisters Bonnie, Colleen and Kim.
+As a child, Brown had a close relationship with his Grandma Thora who passionately encouraged him to pursue art from a young age, and captivated him with made-up stories (including scary tales told without her false teeth).

 Many people in Brown's childhood, including Grandma Thora, were direct inspirations for characters he later wrote in the Arthur series.
 The character Mr. Ratburn is based on Brown's seventh grade algebra teacher, Gary Rathbun, and his own best friend, Terry Johnson, was the basis for Buster.

-While attending McDowell High School, Brown's began using watercolors at the suggestion of his art teacher, Nancy Bryan, who supported his future as an artist.
+While attending McDowell High School, Brown began using watercolors at the suggestion of his art teacher, Nancy Bryan, who supported his future as an artist.
 In Brown's 2022 inspirational book which compiles quotes and life lessons from the Arthur books and TV series called Believe in Yourself: What We Learned from Arthur, he wrote that "one day she told me to get my portfolio and drove me to the Cleveland Institute of Art for an interview.
 I left that day with an invitation to return in the fall on a full scholarship."